BabyTank-Projects/IHSS-Calculator/README.md

 **Q: I'm running from Python source - "Missing Library" error?**
 A: Install the required libraries: `pip install openpyxl Pillow`

-**Q: CSV export instead of Excel?**
-A: If you choose CSV fallback, it still includes all your data and Work Time Calculator info, just without the colors.

 ---

 **Made with ❤️ for IHSS caregivers**